Frank E. Lutz collection

 Scope and content

-The collection consists of two boxes of handwritten notes and notebooks, typescripts, correspondence and publications, with accompanying photoprints, most relating to Lutz's research, with a few personal items.
+The collection consists of three boxes of handwritten notes and notebooks, typescripts, correspondence and publications, with accompanying photoprints, most relating to Lutz's research, with a few personal items.
 Box 2 contains three 78 rpm recordings of insect and frog sounds.
 The bulk of the research notes involve Lutz's work on insect sounds, primarily those of grasshoppers and crickets, with some of bees and frogs; and of his experiments with ultraviolet patterns in butterflies.
 Most of this material consists of handwritten notes and charts.
-There are also typescripts of publications, typewritten correspondence, and some printed matter, including trade publications.
+There are also typescripts of publications, typewritten correspondence, and some printed matter, including trade publications and the department copy of Fieldbook of Insects by Lutz.
 The small amount of correspondence includes letters from Albert R. Brand and E.G. Wever.
 Some photoprints, a strip of motion picture film, and rolls of nitrate sound film are housed separately.

 - Majority of material found within 1933-1938